 China reports zero locally transmitted coronavirus cases outside Hubei

-Mainland China outside Hubei reported no new locally transmitted cases of coronavirus on Sunday for the second straight day, while 36 were reported in Wuhan, officials said Monday.
+Mainland China, outside Hubei province the epicentre of the coronavirus outbreak, reported no new locally transmitted cases on Sunday for the second straight day, as authorities remained on alert for infections arriving from abroad.

 The total number of imported cases hit 67, including the four Gansu cases.
 The new cases on Sunday bring the total accumulated number of confirmed cases in mainland China to 80,735.